-How to Request a PCP Change for a Member
+Requesting a PCP Change for a Member

 All Neighborhood members are assigned a primary care provider (PCP) displayed on the member's Neighborhood identification card.
 A member may change the PCP assigned to them at any time by calling Neighborhood Member Services at the number listed on their ID card.